Image default

 What Causes Bedsores?

-Bedsores are often called pressure sores, a name that stems from the cause of the injury.
-Pressure causes a blood flow restriction that in turn breaks down the skin.
+Bedsores are often called pressure sores, pressure ulcers, or pressure wounds.
+As the name implies, pressure causes a blood flow restriction that in turn breaks down the skin.

 • Hips